jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (1) A person commits an offence if—
   (a) the person, knowing that particular goods or services are subject to information disclosure regulation, intentionally contravenes any information disclosure requirement relating to those goods or services; or
   (b) the person is subject to an order under section 86A and fails to comply with the order by the date, or within the period, specified.
-(2) A person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $200,000 in the case of an individual, or $1,000,000 in the case of a body corporate.
+(2) A person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $200,000 in the case of an individual, or $1,000,000 in the case of a body corporate.
-(3) Despite section 14 of the Summary Proceedings Act 1957, proceedings for an offence under subsection (1)(a) may be commenced at any time within 3 years after the contravention occurred.
+(3)

 ### 86C Orders where negotiate/arbitrate regulation applies
 (1) The court may, on the application of a party (party A) to negotiation or arbitration in respect of goods or services that are subject to negotiate/arbitrate regulation, make either or both of the following orders: